Sheer Heart Attack: "Misfire"

-"Misfire" was John Deacon's first individual composition for the band, and featured him playing most of the guitar parts on the track.
+"Misfire" was John Deacon's first individual composition for the band, and featured him playing the guitar solo and all guitar parts on the track except for some parts at the end of the song, in which Brian's Red Special becomes more prominent.

 "Bring Back That Leroy Brown"

 The title of "Bring Back That Leroy Brown" alludes to the then-recent hit "Bad Bad Leroy Brown" by American singer-songwriter Jim Croce, who had died in a plane crash the previous year.
 Written by Mercury, "Bring Back That Leroy Brown" features him playing grand piano and jangle piano, as well as doing multiple vocal overdubs.
 May plays a short section on ukulele-banjo, and Deacon plays a line on the double bass.
 DRUM!
-Magazine has commended Taylor's drum work on the song, calling it a good example of his versatility: "It really shows off Taylor’s versatility.
+Magazine commended Taylor's drum work on the song: "It really shows off Taylor’s versatility.
 He nails dozens of kicks throughout this fast and tricky song and proves that he could’ve been a big band drummer or ably fit into any theatrical pit band if Queen hadn’t worked out so well for him.
 Honky-tonk piano, upright bass, ukulele-banjo, and a smokin' drummer all add up to a rollicking good time."

-Live, the song was played in a shortened arrangement that was, except for the very end and one other line, purely instrumental.
-May's ukulele-banjo was brought onstage especially for this song.

-An a cappella version of the track was included on the bonus EP of the 2011 reissue of Sheer Heart Attack.

 "She Makes Me (Stormtrooper in Stilettoes)"

 "She Makes Me (Stormtrooper in Stilettoes)" was written and sung by May with him and Deacon playing acoustic guitars.
-Its finale features what May referred to as "New York nightmare sounds", which include NYC police vehicle sirens and deep-breathing sounds.

 "In the Lap of the Gods...Revisited"

-"In the Lap of the Gods...Revisited" was Mercury's first attempt to write a song that the audience would sing along to, similar to the later, and more successful, "We Are the Champions".
-It was one of Queen's set-closers from 1974 to 1977.
+"In the Lap of the Gods...Revisited" was one of Queen's set-closers from 1974 to 1977.
 During the 1986 Magic tour, it was performed again in a medley, where it segued into "Seven Seas of Rhye".